 $400,000 on the last day of the tax year or $600,000 at any point during the year

 $50,000 on the last day of the tax year or $75,000 at any point during the year

 - Married taxpayers filing jointly living in the US:

 $100,000 on the last day of the tax year or $150,000 at any point during the year

 Report your financial assets on FATCA Form 8938 and include it along with your US expat tax return.
 US expats receive an automatic two-month filing extension, which means you'll need to submit your expat tax return by June 15th.
 That is, unless you filed an extension until October 15th.

 Are There Additional Reporting Requirements?

 When setting up your foreign financial account, the financial institution will likely ask you to complete a W-9 form.
-This form is fairly straightforward, and the purpose of it is to provide basic taxpayer information to your foreign bank in order for it to report income from your accounts to the IRS.
-Your foreign bank holds this form for informational purposes – it isn't turned over to the IRS.
-If you are a US citizen, Green Card holder or your tax residence is the US, you'll need to complete the W-9 form and return it to your foreign bank or financial institution.
-Not doing so can cause the bank to kick you out or withhold tax from your income, so it's important to become and stay compliant with this requirement!
+This form is fairly straightforward.
+Your foreign bank will use the basic taxpayer information you provide to report income from your accounts to the IRS.
+Your foreign bank holds this form for informational purposes; it isn't turned over to the IRS.
+If you are a US citizen, Green Card holder or your tax residence is the US, failing to complete the W-9 form can cause your bank to terminate your service or to withhold tax from your income.
+Make sure you become and stay compliant with this requirement!